Attorney Ethical Obligations re Cloud Computing, Computer Security, & Strong Passwords

 - “To determine what efforts are reasonable, lawyers should understand the importance of computer security, such as the use of firewalls, virus and spyware programs, operating systems updates, strong passwords and multifactor authentication, and encryption for information stored both in the cloud and on the ground.”

-- Writing down your password and keeping it in the vicinity of your computer.
-Even if it’s not on a post-it note stuck to your monitor, putting it under your keyboard or mousepad isn’t quite as stealthy as you think.
+Writing down your password and keeping it in the vicinity of your computer.
+Even if it’s not on a post-it note stuck to your monitor, putting it under your keyboard or mousepad isn’t quite as stealthy as you think.- Using the same one or two passwords for everything.
+Once your password is compromised, often through a bulk data breach, it doesn’t take long for a thief to try it on every account linked to your email.

 - Using a password so easy to guess that it’s laughable.
 According to internet security firm SplashData, “12345” and “password” have been at or near the top of the list of the 25 most commonly used passwords every year since 2011.
 Come on, people – really?